Forestside Shopping Centre: Construction

-In October 1997 Sainsbury's announced the forward sale of Forestside to the Universities Superannuation Scheme (USS) for approximately £50m.
+In October 1997, Sainsbury's announced the forward sale of Forestside to the Universities Superannuation Scheme (USS) for approximately £50m.
 The sale was completed following completion of building works in September 1998, with Sainsbury's taking a 125-year lease for its store.
 In January 2001 USS sold the centre to Foyleside Ltd. for £70 million.
-Foyleside Ltd. owns Foyleside in Derry and the Abbey Centre in Newtownabbey.
+Foyleside Ltd. owned Foyleside in Derry, the Abbey Centre in Newtownabbey and the Buttercrane Centre in Newry.

+2000s and 2010s

-On 26 March 2005 the centre's Next outlet was targeted with an incendiary device which ignited after it had closed.
+On 26 March 2005, the centre's Next outlet was targeted with an incendiary device which ignited after it had closed.
 Another device was defused in the centre's Dunnes Stores on 28 March.
-The campaign, which also included an attack that destroyed a B&Q store at Sprucefield, Co.
-Down, was blamed on dissident republicans.
+The campaign, which also included an attack that destroyed a B&Q store at Sprucefield, County Down, was blamed on dissident republicans.

-On 23 November 2006 Marks & Spencer announced a £35 million investment in its Northern Ireland business, £8 million of which was invested in its Forestside store.
+On 23 November 2006, Marks & Spencer announced a £35 million investment in its Northern Ireland business, £8 million of which was invested in its Forestside store.
 This involved remodelling, the addition of a second floor to add 22000 sqft and a multi-storey car park.

-In 2012 Game closed its branch in Forestside along with many others across the UK after the company entered administration.

-In 2013 HMV closed its branch in Forestside along with 65 others across the UK after the company entered administration.

 In an article discussing the reform of local government, The Belfast Telegraph described Forestside as a "cash cow" which delivers annual rates of over £4 million to its local authority.

 In summer 2013 River Island, Dorothy Perkins, Wallis and Evans all closed.
 Next expanded into the former River Island Unit.
 Other new retailers to open included O2 store, Vision Express and Blue Inc.